alexpls/alexplescan.com/content/posts/2016/using-san-francisco-mono-typeface-before-mac-os-sierra-released/index.md

----
++++
-date: "2016-06-14T00:00:00Z"
+date = "2016-06-14T00:00:00Z"
-description: Apple's new San Francisco Mono comes bundled in with the latest Xcode 8 beta.
-If you're impatient like me and want to use San Francisco Mono in your other apps before macOS Sierra is released, you can install it manually from the Xcode 8 Beta app package
-title: How to use the San Francisco Mono typeface before macOS Sierra is released
+description = "Apple's new San Francisco Mono comes bundled in with the latest Xcode 8 beta.
+If you're impatient like me and want to use San Francisco Mono in your other apps before macOS Sierra is released, you can install it manually from the Xcode 8 Beta app package." title = 'How to use the San Francisco Mono typeface before macOS Sierra is released' tags = ['random']
----
++++

 Apple's new San Francisco Mono typeface comes bundled in with the latest Xcode 8 beta, and it's beautiful!
 If you're impatient like me and want to use San Francisco Mono in your other apps before macOS Sierra is released, you can grab its `otf` files from the Xcode 8 Beta app package and install them manually: